200 South Hamilton Road

 memory of Roseann Peiffer.
 She said Roseann was an experienced

-triathlete, a beloved mother, wife, and friend who died earlier in the year
+triathlete, a beloved mother, wife, and friend who died earlier in the year when

-only if people remained vigilant, urged drivers to slow down and put away
+people remained vigilant, urged drivers to slow down and put away

 distractions, and called on everyone, drivers, cyclists, and pedestrians, to